EasyPost/easy-ui/documentation/specs/CodeSnippet.md

 ## Overview

-A Code Block is used to display readable blocks of code.
+A `CodeSnippet` is used to display readable blocks of code.

 ### Use Cases

-- Use a Code Block to improve readability of embedded code samples with syntax highlighting and automatic line numbering.
+- Use a `CodeSnippet` to improve readability of embedded code samples with syntax highlighting and automatic line numbering.

 ### Features